umitkirtil/city-task/README.md

  - I imported the csv you sent.
 If you just run mongo-compose it will use inner directory for database.
 If you start a new mongo db it will insert those datas to new mongo.
  - i would use Spring Batch for such an import task but there is only 1000 city so i didnt use that.
  - You can use Kuehne Nagel postman collection to test this backend.
+Its under resources folder.

 ##Any further question you can email me : umitkirtil@gmail.com